-For example, a query composed of three sub-queries: A B C, A \mid B \mid C or A; B; C. In that A is a read operation, B is a computation operation, and C is a write operation.
+For example, a query composed of three sub-queries: A B C, A | B | C Or A; B; C. In that A is a read operation, B is a computation operation, and C is a write operation.
 If any part fails in the execution, the whole result is undefined.
 There is no rollback.
 What is written depends on the query executor.

-OpenCypher has no requirement of transaction.
+NOTE: openCypher has no requirement of transaction.

-• OpenCypher style
+OpenCypher style